utaresearch/RealPi2dDIC/Readme.md

 -----

 Digital Image Correlation (DIC) is a non-contact optical technique that can be used to monitor the shape, deformation and motion of rigid objects.
 Here we present *RealPi2dDIC*, a Python based open source real time DIC software, which provides a solution to the real time DIC applications using a very low-cost and mobile hardware interface.
 It can effectively compute in-plane full-field surface displacement and strain to sub-pixel accuracy by continuously capturing images of any rigid body in motion using a Pi camera module.
-This program is simple to use and can come up with high quality DIC results.
+This program is simple to use and can come up with highly accurate DIC results.

 The application of Real Time DIC is limitless.
 To express it in a nutshell, this prevalent method can be used to get full field displacement and strain data of any rigid structure under tensile or compressive loading.
 It can be used in: